-View to E, just S of the portable toilet; note entrance to base camp at bottom right.
 View of the main field course camp to SSW of the center of hardpan, from where photo was taken.

 SSE view of the main field course camp; photo taken to from entrance to the hardpan, and E of the road to Borax Lake, N of the powerlines.